Toni Tennille: Early life

 Tennille was born and raised in Montgomery, Alabama, and has three younger sisters.
 Her father Frank owned a furniture store and also served in the Alabama Legislature from 1951 to 1954.
 He had been a singer with Bob Crosby's Bob-Cats.
 For five years, her mother, also named Cathryn (née Wright), hosted a daily television show in Montgomery.

-Tennille graduated from Sidney Lanier High School and then for two years attended Auburn University in Alabama, where she studied classical piano and sang with a local big band, the Auburn Knights.
+Tennille graduated from Sidney Lanier High School, Class of 1958, and then for two years attended Auburn University in Alabama, where she studied classical piano and sang with a local big band, the Auburn Knights.
+She was initiated into Delta Delta Delta.

 In 1959, after her father's furniture store failed, Tennille's family moved from Montgomery to Balboa, California, where she worked first as a file clerk and then as a statistical analyst for North American Rockwell Corporation.

 Career

 Early career

 While living in Corona del Mar in Newport Beach, California, during the late 1960s, Tennille was a member of the South Coast Repertory.
-Ron Thronsen, one of the directors of the repertory, asked Tennille in 1969 to write the music for a new rock musical he was working on called Mother Earth.
+Ron Thronson, one of the directors of the repertory, asked Tennille in 1969 to write the music for a new rock musical he was working on called Mother Earth.
 The musical was a success locally, went on the road to San Francisco and Los Angeles in 1971, and eventually made it to Broadway for a few dates at the Belasco Theatre in October 1972.
 Although Tennille was no longer associated with the musical by the time it reached Broadway, she was credited as the composer under her married name, Shearer.

 In 1971, Tennille met her future husband Daryl Dragon in San Francisco during auditions for Mother Earth.
 Dragon had previously toured with The Beach Boys and had recorded with them as a studio musician.
 After Mother Earth ended, Dragon returned to the Beach Boys and introduced Tennille to the band.
-Tennille played electric piano with the band during their 1972 tour, and it was during this time that Tennille composed "The Way I Want to Touch You".
+Tennille played electric piano with the band during their 1972 tour, and it was during this time that Tennille wrote "The Way I Want to Touch You".